-Elderly issues can come suddenly, without warning
+Issue for seniors can come suddenly, without warning

-Care of elderly is very likely something you may be very involved with at some point, as I am now -- for your family, or even friends.
+Care of elderly is very likely something you may be very involved with at some point, as I am now — for your family, or even friends.
 You may care for your spouse.
 Or if you are a baby boomer like me, an elderly parent, or perhaps a sibling as you age.
 Quality caregiving, as you may know, is one of the major elderly issues.

 But first, you need to get prepared for what may be ahead.
 There are many different factors and scenarios, of course, but here we’ll provide a few guidelines to consider.
 And many of them from very personal experience.

-(see our dementia overview) so the best plan should be efficient and detailed.
+Caregiving reaches into many areas, including memory loss, so the best plan should be efficient and detailed.
 Thank heavens I’m a detail nut, so planning this through came more easily to me than it might to some.
 Although sometimes the need for elderly assistance comes on gradually, it can also be quite sudden, leaving everyone in somewhat of a tailspin.

 Dad, for instance, lost a great deal of his eyesight almost over night.
 His macular degeneration suddenly caused a lot of bleeding in his eye.
 And he was alone down in Arizona.
 Suddenly he could not read the labels on food packaging or figure out what was in the grocery store, much less get to it.
 We had to rush to his aid and move him back here with family.

 You may already have some guidance…or not.
 We can help.
 Including if you’re needing lots of senior activity ideas.
 The first thing to remember is…

 Just don’t try to do it all yourself!

 (I almost made that mistake — thinking I could Do It All — wrong!)
 There are many excellent professionals in various aspects of caregiving who have devoted their careers to this and who are available to help you.
 (In fact, you may find out you enjoy it too, and may consider it yourself).